jeonghoonkang/BerePi/setup/readme.txt

-This directory contains how to setup system shell setup and install packages
+This directory contains how to setup system such as Ubuntu, Mac OSX, RaspberryPi shell setup and install packages

 for automatic package install use below file :